Create a Report

 Updated by Amy Thomas

-You can run two types of reports in the Reports section of your Criteria account:
+You can run three types of reports in the Reports section of your Criteria account:

-• Test data reports for candidates matching your desired parameters
+• Candidate data report: for candidates matching your desired parameters

-• Aggregate reports for a summary of your usage of assessments and structured interviews in Criteria.
+• Aggregate report: for a summary of your usage of assessments and structured interviews in Criteria.

 The data visible in the reports will be limited to the results that you have access to.
 That is, you will only be able to run reports for jobs that you created or jobs that have been shared with you.
 If you have admin access for your Criteria account, you can see reporting data for all jobs.